-Smoothing out differences
+Smoothing out the differences

-The colours of the rainbow flag do not stand for groups or tendencies but for core values, symbols of our collective strength.
-On the contrary, they want to smooth out the differences and show that we, as LGBTI+-movement, can go for one goal.
-If you add colours that are clearly linked to one group, that message of ‘together strong’ is gone.
-Because why shouldn’t the colours or the symbol of the bi- or intersex-persons be included as well?
+The colours of the rainbow flag do not stand for groups or tendencies; they stand for core values, symbols of our collective strength.
+They want to smooth out the differences and show that we, as the LGBTI+ movement, can go for one goal.
+If you add colours that are clearly linked to one group, that message of ‘strong together’ is gone.
+Because why shouldn’t the colours or the symbols of the bi- or intersex-persons be included as well?
 Or if you show a rainbow flag without the trans colours, do you mean that you are against trans persons?

 Instead of more unity, I see more discussion and more division.
 Hence my idea: give the gay men their own flag.
 A flag with colours that are clearly different from the rainbow flag, eliminating any confusion.
 Then the rainbow flag itself can again become the connecting symbol of the whole LGBTI+ family.